UniversalDependencies/docs/_fi-overview/extra.md

     the above for consistency.
 -->

-In TDT, also a full clause can act as a predicative, in addition to nominals and adverbs.
+In UD Finnish, also a full clause can act as a predicative, in addition to nominals and adverbs.
 In these cases, the head of the clause acting as the predicative becomes also the head of the main clause.
 (If the clause acting as the predicative is also a copular clause, this results in the predicative clause seemingly having two copula subjects and copulas.
 However, this is not how the analysis should be interpreted.)

 <!-- fname:clause_predicative.pdf -->
 ~~~ sdparse